martinohanlon/exploring-space-with-minecraft/en/step_1.md

 ## What you will make
-In this resource you will explore SpaceCRAFT, the primary school [winning entry in the Astro Pi competition](https://astro-pi.org/principia/winners/#spacecraft).
+In this resource you will explore SpaceCRAFT, a [winning entry in the Astro Pi competition](https://astro-pi.org/principia/winners/#spacecraft).

 ![iss in minecraft](images/spacecraft2.png)